ocpi/ocpi/mod_locations.md

 The Locations module has Locations as base object, Locations have EVSEs, EVSEs have Connectors.
 With the methods in the [eMSP interface](#22-emsp-interface), Location information/statuses can be shared with the eMSP.
 Updates can be done to the Location, but also to only an EVSE or a Connector.

-When a CPO creates Location objects they push them to the eMSPs by calling [PUT](#222-put-method) on the eMSPs Locations endpoint.
+When a CPO creates Location objects it pushes them to the eMSPs by calling [PUT](#222-put-method) on the eMSPs Locations endpoint.
 Providers who do not support push mode need to call [GET](#211-get-method) on the CPOs Locations endpoint to receive the new object.

 If the CPO wants to replace a Location related object, they push it to the eMSP systems by calling [PUT](#222-put-method) on their Locations endpoint.